-The 20 Best Puzzle Toys for Bored Dogs
+The 24 Best Dog Puzzle Toys for Bored Dogs

 Banish boredom from your dog's life with these clever puzzle toys.
 Your pooch will be mentally stimulated, physically active, and a lot less likely to destroy your home.